Celebrity Hairdresser Hits The London Catwalk Part 1

 A few seconds later I was walking the catwalk, as I walked out I heard people shouting my name and whistling from the 300 audience, which obviously was music to my ears but I just concentrated and tried to remember everything that Reuben taught me, my stomach did churn a little but all in all was great fun to do.

-After the last pose to camera all three of us turned around and kept going until we reached the end of the catwalk and then walked off.
+After the last pose to the camera, all three of us turned around and kept going until we reached the end of the catwalk and then walked off.
 Phew, overall think it went quite well!

 As I walked off the catwalk the first thought I had was one of relief but a minute or so later just wanted to do it all again, crazy what adrenalin does!!